Bikeman868/OwinFramework.Pages/README.md

 ## Element

 This is the generic term for Page, Layout, Region, Component and Service.
-In this documentation where it refers to am Element then it means one of these things.
+In this documentation where it refers to an Element then it means one of these things.

 ## Asset

 Refers to css styles and JavaScript functions.
-These assets can be deployed by writing them directly into the page, or they can be gathered together into one document and served all in one go to the browser.
+These Assets can be deployed by writing them directly into the page, or they can be gathered together into one document and served all in one go to the browser.